send-me-a-ticket/multi-screen-wallpaper-generator/README.md

 ### Output Example
-when applied, the below image perfectly spans 3 monitors, where left and right ones are 4k, and center is QHD.
+when applied, the below image perfectly spans 3 monitors, where left and right ones are 4k, and center is QHD (see config options below).

 ![0 (8)_combined](https://github.com/user-attachments/assets/7acbf1be-4e2e-4517-9610-d235eadb550b)